 When the Dealer’s Upcard is Weak

 Doubling on soft 19 is optimal against a 6 only in variations where the dealer hits soft 17.
-This is due to the slight increase in the dealer’s bust percentages when they start with a 6 under this house rule.
+This is due to the slight increase in the dealer’s bust percentage when they start with a 6 under this house rule.
 In a six-deck game under the S17 rule, the dealer is likely to bust 42.3% of the time when their first card is a 6.

 Meanwhile, this percentage increases to 43.9% in H17 variants that implement six full packs of cards.
 The odds favour doubling, not standing, under such conditions since the goal is for the player to extract greater winnings from the dealer’s higher disadvantage.

-Of course, if the playing rules of your chosen online or landbased blackjack variation disallow doubling on soft totals, you should opt for the next best move and stand.
+Of course, if the playing rules of your chosen online or land-based blackjack variation disallow doubling on soft totals, you should opt for the next best move and stand.
 The same goes for soft 19 hands that contain more than two cards, like 6-2-A, in which instance most casinos prohibit doubling down.

 Benefits of Having Soft Hands